What Is A Contested Divorce?

 At Gossman Law Firm, LLC, we understand that contested divorces are inherently overwhelming, lengthy and stressful.
-If you are going through a contested divorce in Alabama, retain representation from our trusted and experienced legal team in order to obtain the results you desire.
+If you are going through a contested divorce, retain representation from our trusted and experienced legal team in order to obtain the results you desire.
 We help couples who go through all types of Alabama divorce.

 The Contested Divorce Process In Alabama

 When both parties have reached an impasse in negotiating a settlement, the litigation process in contested divorce commences by filing of pleadings, which both spouses will declare their respective claims and defenses.
 The purpose of the pleadings is to place parties on notice to inform the details of the claims.
 These claims include their grounds for divorce and request for relief, such as custody, financial support and the division of marital assets.

 Once each party has been served with the pleadings, spouses typically seek temporary orders in order to address sensitive issues such as child custody, support and visitation.
 Temporary orders ensure family finances, such as mortgage and car payments, are not being ignored.

 The parties then undergo a formal discovery process, where each spouse (with aid from their respective attorneys) will seek to discover and uncover as much information about each other through the use of interrogatories, requests for documents and requests for admissions.
 Each spouse and other witnesses involved are prone to submit deposition, where they answer questions under oath.

 Upon completion of discovery, a trial is set before an Alabama domestic relations or family court judge.
 A judge may often order the parties to engage in mediation in an effort to resolve their differences prior to a court hearing.